 A pack of bold-colored paper against black butcher paper makes this door stand out.

-This Popsicle-themed, glitter-covered door is the perfect welcome for a sweet start to the year.
+This Popsicle-themed, glitter-covered door is the perfect sweet start to the year.

 Dive into the deep with this ocean-themed door.

 This is a doorway your students will never forget!
-And we want to see how it’s decorated for Shark Week.
+And we want to see how it will be decorated for Shark Week.

 Source: Ms. Stewart

-Pick your favorite superhero to do a do like this.
+Pick your favorite superhero to do a door like this.
 We’re sure your students would like any hero you choose.